Justin Knapp

-Justin Anthony Knapp (born November 18, 1982), known online as Koavf, is an American Wikipedia user who was the first person to contribute more than one million edits to Wikipedia.
+Justin Anthony Knapp (born November 18, 1982), known online as Koavf, is an American former Wikipedia editor who was the first person to contribute more than one million edits to Wikipedia.
 As of May 2025, Knapp has made over 2.1 million edits on the English Wikipedia.
 He was ranked No. 1 among the most active Wikipedia contributors of all time from April 18, 2012, to November 1, 2015, when he was surpassed by Steven Pruitt.
+Knapp has been banned from editing the site since July 2024.

 Education

-Knapp attended Covenant Christian High School, where he enrolled in 1997.
+Knapp attended Covenant Christian High School in Indianapolis, Indiana, where he enrolled in 1997.
 He holds degrees in philosophy and political science from Indiana University–Purdue University Indianapolis.